Do You Need to Take the OSHA 10-Hour Equivalency Course?

 - Complete your training for just $89 per person and group discounts are available for parties of three or more.

-OSHA 10-Hour training is the primary method for which workers are trained on hazard recognition and OSHA safety standards.
+OSHA 10-Hour equivalency training is a primary method for which workers are trained on hazard recognition and OSHA safety standards.

 This course is online and self-paced, allowing you to work around your own schedule.
 Students will navigate their way through a video featuring self-graded quizzes and a final exam based on award-winning content presented in a video with professional voiceovers and interactive flash animations.
-An OSHA Study Timer keeps track of your completed time and progress and allows you to start and stop as needed.
+A study timer keeps track of your completed time and progress and allows you to start and stop as needed.

 Upon completion of the course, students will have a deeper understanding of OSHA’s hazard and safety guidelines and will be able to identify workplace dangers and abide by safe working practices on a construction site.
 Topics covered in the course include: